Alan Buxhull: Death and burial

 Buxhull died on 2 November 1381, and was buried in the retroquire of St Paul's Cathedral, close to the shrine of St Erkenwald.
 His grave was marked by a monumental brass.
 His choice of burial place may have been influenced by its proximity to the intended tomb of John of Gaunt (d.1399) and his first wife, Blanche of Lancaster (d.1368).

 Marriage and issue

 Buxhull married firstly a woman with the surname of Bigwood.
-They are known to had the following issue:
+They are known to have had the following issue: